kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 There are passages where my whole mental energy is focusing on where my feet are landing.
 Just that and nothing else.
 And then, at certain points, I pause and admire the beauty of what's around me.

-I have seen millenar three roots serving as a long stair up and down.
+I have seen millenary tree roots serving as a long stair up and down.
 I have seen stairs made of rocks naturally.
 I have seen stairs with uneven steps.
 I have seen them all mixed, roots, rocks, sand.

 The most impressive, however, are the ones that were crafted by the feet of the thousands and thousands of people who have, a step at a time, helped shape this trail, the Kumano Kodo.